Remarks on Auslander's depth formula for quasi-projective dimension: Introduction

-Recently, Gheibi, Jorgensen, and Takahashi \cite{GJT} introduced a new homological invariant called quasi-projective dimension that generalizes the projective dimension and, among other things, they proved the Auslander-Buchsbaum formula for quasi-projective dimension and that the depth formula holds for $\operatorname{Tor}$-independent modules if one of the modules has finite quasi-projective dimension.
-Unlike the projective dimension, if an $R$-module $M$ has finite quasi-projective dimension, it does not guarantee vani\-shing of the functor $\Tor_i^R(M,-)$ for all sufficiently large $i$.
-Motivated by this, by Theorem \ref{austordep} and Question \ref{q}, we posed the following question: \begin{question} Does Theorem \ref{austordep} hold true with quasi-projective dimension instead of projective dimension with the additional condition $q^R(M,N)<\infty$? \end{question}
+Recently, Gheibi, Jorgensen, and Takahashi \cite{GJT} introduced a new homological dimension called quasi-projective dimension (qpd) which is a finer invariant than projective dimension, in the sense that for any $R$-module $M$, there is always an inequality $\operatorname{qpd}_R M \leq \operatorname{pd}_R M$ and equality holds when $\operatorname{pd}_R M $ is finite.
+Among other results, they established a version of the Auslander-Buchsbaum formula for quasi-projective dimension and a version of Auslander's depth formula (\ref{depthformulag}) under the assumptions that one of the modules has finite quasi-projective dimension and that $ q^{R}(M,N)=0 $, i.e., $\operatorname{Tor}_{i>0}^{R}(M,N)=0$.
+Unlike the projective dimension, if an $R$-module $M$ has finite quasi-projective dimension, it does not guarantee vanishing of the functor $\Tor_i^R(M,-)$ for all sufficiently large $i$.

-Next, we present our main theorem, which provides an affirmative answer to the previous question.
+Motivated by the extensive research and answers both concerning Question \ref{q}, the main goal of this paper is to present a more complete version of Auslander's depth formula for quasi-projective dimension by including the case where $q^R(M,N) < \infty$ and $\operatorname{depth}(\operatorname{Tor}_{q^R(M,N)}^R(M,N)) \le 1$.
+Thus, we obtain the following theorem which complement \cite[Theorem 4.11]{GJT}, providing a complete extension of Auslander's original result (Theorem \ref{austordep}) for quasi-projective dimension and a new answer to well studied Question \ref{q}.